hate-detection/.github/profile/README.md

 # Introduction

-🙋‍♀️ Welcome to hate-detection.
+🙋‍♀️ Welcome to BOLI.
 This organisation serves as a collection for all the code I have written for my Masters Thesis (MSc Cyber Security Module CYM500).
 It is currently under development!

 👩‍💻 There are several repositories here.
 Some will be private due to the Data Protection Policies.
 [Email me](mailto:shrutipriya44@gmail.com) to get details about the private repos.